 5. Inner Game of Sales

-In this module Belfort delves into the personal mindsets and beliefs that makes a successful salesperson -or successful person, period-.
+In this module, Belfort delves into the personal mindsets and beliefs that make a successful salesperson -or successful person, period-.

-He talks for example about the important of mastering your emotional states, facing your fears and setting lofty goals (also read The Magic of Thinking Big).
+He talks for example about the importance of mastering your emotional states, facing your fears, and setting lofty goals.

 6. The Straight Line System